DataDog/brod/docs/spec.rst

   pulled from.
 The broker does not keep track of what the client has read.
 More advanced setups use ZooKeeper to help with this tracking, but that is currently beyond the scope of this document.
-* The protocol is a work in progress, and new point releases can introduce backwards incompatibile changes.
+* The protocol
+  `is a work in progress <https://cwiki.apache.org/confluence/display/KAFKA/New+Wire+Format+Proposal>`_, and new point releases can introduce backwards incompatibile changes.
 * The broker runs on port 9092 by default.